cbsalt/cbsalt/README.md

 ### Hello there!

 My name is Charles Sal.
 I have developed some things and I definitely like to solve problems 🤓 !
 I've been working as Developer since 2019 (I learned C# in 2007 but it didn't match 😅).
-Now, I'm work as a Front End Engineer at Dryve.
+I'm currently working as a Front End Engineer at Toro Investimentos.

 Would you like to find me? 🔎
 <p>